1 888 370 6765

 Tokyo

 After a briefing about the journey ahead, we set out to discover a small part of this amazing city that covers a staggering 847 square miles.
+Tokyo has managed to successfully merge the old and the new to become a fascinating and cosmopolitan destination, as we see during our stay.
 Our sightseeing features the Meiji Shrine, a peaceful enclave of Shinto temples and gardens.
-We also visit the gallery of preeminent calligrapher Koshun Masunaga, where we learn about this ancient art of artistic writing and browse the collection.
-Our tour ends in Ginza, Tokyo’s famed shopping, dining, and entertainment district, where we can stay to explore as we wish or return to our hotel for an afternoon at leisure.
-Tonight, we gather for a welcome dinner at a local restaurant
+We also visit the gallery of preeminent calligrapher Koshun Masunaga, where we learn about the ancient art of Japanese calligraphy and browse the collection.
+Our tour ends in the Ginza District, Tokyo’s famed shopping, dining, and entertainment hub, where we can stay to explore as we wish or return to our hotel for an afternoon at leisure.
+Tonight, we gather for a welcome dinner at a local restaurant.

 After a briefing about the journey ahead, we set out to discover a small part of this amazing city that covers a staggering 847 square miles.
+Tokyo has managed to successfully merge the old and the new to become a fascinating and cosmopolitan destination, as we see during our stay.
 Our sightseeing features the Meiji Shrine, a peaceful enclave of Shinto temples and gardens.
-We also visit the gallery of preeminent calligrapher Koshun Masunaga, where we learn about this ancient art of artistic writing and browse the collection.
-Our tour ends in Ginza, Tokyo’s famed shopping, dining, and entertainment district, where we can stay to explore as we wish or return to our hotel for an afternoon at leisure.
-Tonight, we gather for a welcome dinner at a local restaurant
+We also visit the gallery of preeminent calligrapher Koshun Masunaga, where we learn about the ancient art of Japanese calligraphy and browse the collection.
+Our tour ends in the Ginza District, Tokyo’s famed shopping, dining, and entertainment hub, where we can stay to explore as we wish or return to our hotel for an afternoon at leisure.
+Tonight, we gather for a welcome dinner at a local restaurant.

 4